 A comprehensive exploration program across all MOD's project areas is currently underway in Botswana.
 The Company holds a dominant position in the Kalahari Copper Belt with prospective copper and silver licences at various stages of exploration.

-T3 Dome Complex (MOD 70%)
+T3 Expansion Project (MOD 70%)

-T20 Dome & T4 (MOD 70%)
+T20 Exploration Project (MOD 70%)

-T7 Domes (MOD 100%)
+T7 Dome (MOD 100%)

 MOD holds a 100% interest in four licences with a combined area of ~2,500km2 at the T7 exploration area, ~50km south of Ghanzi.